 Online editor Izzie Fernandes writes about Bristol’s Peace Feast run by STAR (student action for refugees) and shares a side to travel that should have a voice too…

-Take a moment to think about the various ‘travelling plans you have discussed over the past few months.
-Whether or not these plans are your own, the travelling that will fill most peoples summer itineraries likely constitute a sense of adventure, enjoyment and freedom.
+Take a moment to think about the various travelling plans you have discussed over the past few months.
+The travelling that will fill most peoples’ summer itineraries likely constitute a sense of adventure, enjoyment and freedom.

 This is not a case of ‘sun, sex and suspicious parents’ but instead, of escape from war, persecution, or natural disaster.

 Amidst exciting plans, it is easy to overlook a significantly different side to travel.
 A quick Google of the word ‘refugee’ puts things into perspective.
 This is not a case of ‘sun, sex and suspicious parents’ but instead, of escape from war, persecution or natural disaster.

 For refugees, the word ‘travel’ carries very different connotations.
 Rather than flocking towards the sandy beaches of Thailand with hopes of a sun tan, these people travel with hopes of gaining basic human rights.

 The reality of this side of travel was highlighted to me when I recently attended a Peace Feast run by Bristol STAR, (Student Action for Refugees) and Bridges for Communities.
 As the names imply, these charities aim to bring communities together.
 On 24th March they did just that.